tbs1-bo/flipflapflop/docs/_sources/developer.rst.txt

 The documentation is made with `Sphinx <http://www.sphinx-doc.org/>`_.
-Therefore the sphinx framework and a third party theme from readthedocs.io must be installed
+Therefore the sphinx framework and a third party theme from readthedocs.io must be installed.

 .. code-block:: bash

-   $ pip install sphinx sphinx_rtd_theme
+   $ pip install -r docgen/requirements.txt

 The documentation is created with sphinx and is configured in folder ``docgen``.
 You can use ``make html`` or ``make.bat html`` to create the docucmentation